Bronya-Rand/DDLCModTemplate2.0/README.md

 2. Sayori Kill Script (plays if Sayori is deleted before the game starts).
 3. Monika Kill Script (plays if Monika is deleted before a new game starts).
 4. Special Poems!
 (The random poems in DDLC that appear in Act 2) <u>[now improved!]</u>.
-5. Poem Responses!
-(The responses the girls give you about your poem).

 ### Getting Started for Beginners (Ren'Py 7)
 Follow the steps listed [here](https://ganstakingofsa.github.io/information/guides/Installing-the-Mod-Template-Recent.html) in order to install the mod template.